 Wedding Venue Convention

-Full House: Vendor Partnerships, Open Houses, And Referrals - Founder Carl House, Executive Business Coach, Speaker, Author
+Full House: Vendor Partnerships, Open Houses, And Referrals - BB Webb Founder Carl House, Executive Business Coach, Speaker, Author

 Some days you feel like everybody wants a piece of you.
-More specifically, they want to piggy-back your success.
+More specifically, they want to piggy-back on your success.
 Couples can’t set a wedding date until they secure a venue.
 As the first service they book, you are the Wedding Industry MVP.
 How do you leverage your venue’s apex position into a win-win marketing arm for select vendors?

 - Contracts for strategic vendor partnerships

 - How to fire an underperforming preferred vendor

-- Leveraging open houses that serve as micro wedding expos
+- Leverage open houses that serve as micro wedding expos

-Demanding Couples: Top 5 Things They Want From Your Wedding Venue - Abigail Olaya, Owner, Venue at the Grove and Olaya Design and Company
+Demanding Couples: Top 5 Things Couples Want From Your Wedding Venue - Abigail Olaya, Owner, Venue at the Grove and Olaya Events and Company

 Picking a venue is a big deal.
 It sets the tone and it can be the largest wedding expense.
 The process can be overwhelming for most brides and grooms.
 Get inside their psyche and predict what their sales holdups can be.

 - Price lists: add ons, all-inclusive options, and ala carte examples

 - The number one reason they don’t pick your venue

-Sales Storm: Ice Out The Venue Competition - Julia Henning, VP of Sales and Marketing Wedgewood
+Sales Storm: Ice Out The Venue Competition - Julia Henning, VP of Sales, Wedgewood

 Booking a venue is hard.
-Wedding couples are indecisive and picky.
+Wedding couples can be hard to read.
 Budgets are tight, competition is fierce, and expectations are high.
 Step up your sales game with these innovative strategies.

 - Overcome objections